-A person could visit Washingotn DC and spend several weeks doing nothing but touring the exhibits at the Smithsonian Museums.
-Now truly, I was packing so much sightseeing into our three-day visit, that I kept our ventures into the museums at a minimum… and by the end of our trip I was actually met with complaints from my kids that they were sad that we hadn't explored any of the art museums!
+A person could visit Washington DC and spend several weeks doing nothing but touring the exhibits at the Smithsonian Museums.
+Now truly, I was packing so much sightseeing into our three-day visit, that I kept our ventures into the museums at a minimum, and by the end of our trip, I was actually met with complaints from my kids that they were sad that we hadn't explored any of the art museums!
 (Yes- that means we have a reason to return soon!)

 Visit the Post Office Clock Tower for a birds-eye view!

-Since the Washington Monument is closed to visitors for now, the best place to visit for a great view of the city is the old US Post Office Building's clock tower.
+Since the Washington Monument was closed to visitors during our visit, the best place for a great view of the city was the old US Post Office Building's clock tower.
 The lower level contains all sorts of fast-food outlets which makes it a perfect quick lunch stop while touring.
 And the view from the clock tower was fantastic!
 (Cost: FREE!)

 Take a Tour of the Capitol:

-We had such a great time during our visit to Washington DC- it really left us wanting more!
+We had such a great time during our visit to Washington DC- it left us wanting more!
 We found plenty of great family-friendly restaurants within walking distance from our hotel which was only two blocks from the National Mall.
-And we found a great rate online too (only $99 / night at the L'Enfant Plaza Hotel- but please keep in mind that we traveled in February- during the “off season”).
+And we found a great rate online too (only $99 / night at the L'Enfant Plaza Hotel- but please keep in mind that we traveled during the off-season).